 In a 2020 study, researchers at the University of Washington investigated whether learning computer programs closely resembles learning a second language.

 They used the programming language Python, and sought to determine whether natural language learning ability predicted one’s ability to learn Python.
 In addition, they looked at other skills such as general cognitive ability and working memory.
-Finally, the researchers aimed to see whether numeracy predicts one’s ability to learn Python.
+Finally, the researchers aimed to see whether numeracy (the ability to work with and understand numbers) predicts one’s ability to learn Python.

 The researchers examined three dozen adults’ neuro-cognitive abilities as they learned Python.
-To do so, they instructed participants to complete a series of online lessons and quizzes on Python.
+To do so, researchers instructed participants to complete a series of online lessons and quizzes on Python.

 While math accounted for only 2% of the difference in how quickly students learned Python, language ability accounted for nearly 20% of this variation.
 This suggests that language ability may be more important than numeracy when it comes to coding.